pyrosm/pyrosm/README.md

 ## Install

-Pyrosm is distributed via PyPi and it can be installed with pip:
+Pyrosm is distributed via PyPi and conda-forge.

+The recommended way to install pyrosm is using `conda` package manager:

+`$ conda install -c conda-forge pyrosm`

+You can also install the package with pip:

 `$ pip install pyrosm`